 SCADA equipment monitors physical conditions in many sites remotely and continuously.
 While the sites - and assets - being monitored will vary based on the industry segment and particular operation, the SCADA equipment stays more or less the same.

-Remote terminal units (RTUs) handle the "data acquisition" portion of SCADA.
+Remote terminal units (RTUs) handle the "real-time data acquisition" portion of SCADA.
 These devices are robust and have attached durable sensors.
 Intended to operate for extended periods without aid, RTUs should be built to last.

 The types of sensors attached to RTUs vary based on the needs of the equipment the RTU is monitoring.
 RTUs can: